Breeches role: Opera

 Historically, the list of roles that are considered to be breeches roles is constantly changing, depending on the tastes of the opera-going public.
 In early Italian opera, many leading operatic roles were assigned to a castrato, a male castrated before puberty with a very strong and high voice.
 As the practice of castrating boy singers faded, composers created heroic male roles in the mezzo-soprano range, where singers such as Marietta Alboni and Rosamunda Pisaroni specialised in such roles.
 (See Xerxes below.)

-Currently, all castrato roles are being reclaimed by men.
-As the training and use of countertenors becomes more common, there are more men with these very high voices to sing these roles.
+As the training and use of countertenors becomes more common, there are more men available to sing these roles.

 Casting directors are left with choices such as whether to cast the young Prince Orlofsky in Johann Strauss II's Die Fledermaus for a woman or man; both commonly sing the role.
 When played by a mezzo, the prince looks like a woman, but sounds like a boy.
 When played by a counter-tenor, he looks like a man, but sings like a woman.
 This disparity is made even clearer if, as in this case, there is also spoken dialogue.

-The term travesty (from the Italian travesti, disguised) applies to any roles sung by the opposite sex.
+The term travesty (from the French travesti, disguised) applies to any roles sung by the opposite sex.

 A closely related term is a skirt role, a female character to be played by a male singer, usually for comic or visual effect.
 These roles are often ugly stepsisters or very old women, and are not as common as trouser roles.
-As women were not allowed to sing on stage in the Papal States until the end of the 18th century, although not elsewhere in Europe, many female operatic roles which premiered in those areas were originally written as skirt roles for castrati (e.g. Mandane and Semira in Leonardo Vinci's Artaserse).
+As women were not allowed to sing on stage in the Papal States until the end of the 18th century, although not elsewhere in Europe, many female operatic roles which premiered in the Papal States were originally written as skirt roles for castrati (e.g. Mandane and Semira in Leonardo Vinci's Artaserse).
 The Madwoman in Britten's Curlew River and the Cook in Prokofiev's The Love for Three Oranges are later examples.
 The role of the witch in Humperdinck's Hänsel und Gretel, although written for a mezzo-soprano, is now more regularly sung by a tenor, who sings the part an octave lower.
 In the same opera the "male" roles of Hänsel, the Sandman, and the Dewman are however meant to be sung by women.